architech-boards/sigfox-documentation/source/index.rst

 ******************

 Firmware developed using:
 NXP Kinetis Design Studio.
-For installation and configuration of the project, follow instruction inside :ref:`quick`
+For installation and configuration of the project, follow instruction inside :ref:`develop`

 Document references
 *******************